namine92/gym-network-reservation/README.md

 # gym-reservation-from-distance
-a server and a client writen with C to manage the reservation in a gym
+A server and a client writen with C to manage the reservation in a gym.
+Every request is handled by a separate thread wich write the informations in a single file.